linkedin/dustjs/README.md

 * There are cases of rendering logic that are best done in templates. @if helper that relies entirely on the js eval for expression evaluation, The perf results are here: <http://jsperf.com/dust-if>.
 We intend to replace the slow js eval with a expression parser soon
 * Section index for lists of maps stored in the dust context for ease of writing simple logic in templates
 * Section size for lists of maps stored in the dust context for ease of  writing simple logic in templates
+* Automated Travis CI integration, jasmine for BDD, code coverage report
+* Extend grammar to relax whitespace/eol
+* Add support for rhino in the dust core
+* improve compile times by 10X with changes to how we use peg parser
+* Extend filters for JSON.stringify and JSON.parse
+* logic helpers for select/ switch
+* Support numbers in dust inline params
+* Extend partials to support inline params
+* Support for array references, hence list elements can be accessed via the [] notation
+* Support dynamic blocks, similar to dynamic partials
+* Add pipe support for node
+* Documentation/wiki on the best practices for using dustjs

 Installation
 ------------